Vietnam.vn - Nền tảng quảng bá Việt Nam

 How do you usually start a new work?

 - A new work comes to me quite by chance, an idea suddenly comes to me at some point.
-I also receive a lot of suggestions from my son, when the first reader I aim for is him, what he likes to read, I will try to write.
+I also receive many suggestions from my son, when the first reader I aim for is him, what he likes to read, I will try to write.
 But deeper, the work is often the result of observations, feelings, and thoughts about life over a long period of time.
-For example, "If one day we disappear" was inspired right in my small garden, from a little snail crawling into my garden in the fall and nibbling on the chrysanthemum pot I just bought.
+For example, "If one day we disappear" was inspired right in my small garden, from a small snail crawling into my garden in the fall and nibbling on the chrysanthemum pot I just bought.

 - Probably a combination of all those factors (Laughs).
 For example, I often think about what I will write about, then I will think of a suitable narrative voice and way of telling it.
 Before and during the writing process, the emotions must be strong and compelling enough.
 The abundance of emotions will make the pen go in one breath and there will be flashes that even the writer does not expect, creating the highlight of the work.